Joan of Ponthieu, Dame of Epernon

 On an unknown date sometime before 1351, Joan married Jean VI de Vendôme, Count of Vendôme and of Castres, Seigneur de Lézingnan-en-Narbonnois, and de Brétencourt of the House of Montoire.
 He was the son of Bouchard VI de Vendôme, Count of Vendôme and Alix de Bretagne.
 He succeeded to his titles in 1354; from that time onward, Joan was styled as Countess of Vendôme and of Castres.
-Jean and Joan together had two children: